SteeweGriffin/STWPageViewController/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat
 )](http://mit-license.org)

 STWPageViewController allow to create a controllers container (UIPageViewController) quickly and easily, it is managed by a customizable toolbar.
-STWPageViewcontroller can be loaded either alone or in a UINavigationController, the toolbar will automatically adapt to display needs.
+STWPageViewController can be loaded either alone or in a UINavigationController, the toolbar will automatically adapt to display needs.

 <kbd>
 ![Demo](screenshots/case1.gif) ![Demo](screenshots/case2.gif) ![Demo](screenshots/case3.gif) ![Demo](screenshots/case4.gif)